-In the "a priori knowledge" perspective of UG, languages like English or Swedish are the default which means they are taken to be closer to UG, because Generative Grammar has been modelled mainly on the evidence of English, Romance and North-Germanic languages.
+In the "a priory knowledge" perspective of UG, languages like English or Swedish are the default which means they are taken to be closer to UG, because Generative Grammar has been modelled mainly on the evidence of English, Romance and North-Germanic languages.
 But, if English is the default, why don't speakers of other languages show due respect?
 Or is English the 'marked' situation, and what would this mean?
-Evidently, UG must be compatible with both situations, but how do the learners find out what applies to their own language?
+Evidently, UG must be compatible with both situations, but how do the learners find out what applies to their language?
 They cannot find it out directly.
 There must be something in the input from which a learner can infer it.
 But what is the triggering input, given that multiple wh-constructions are extremely infrequent (with the exception of Generative syntax textbooks)?

 The reality is complex but not inscrutable.
-First, 'why' and 'how' are adverbial (wh)-pronominal wh-quantifiers.
-Second, adverbials are syntactically combined with the phrase that matches their semantic type.
+First, 'why' and 'how' are adverbial (wh)-pronouns and adverbials are syntactically combined with the phrase that matches their semantic type.
 This is a property of the incremental construction of semantic representations.
 Sentence adverbials are combined ('merged') with something that heads an expression with a denotation that is compatible with the denotation of the adverbial (Haider 2004).
-For sentence adverbials, the minimal domain is the domain that contains the main verb with its ii.Vem ringde varför? who called why i.
+For sentence adverbials, the minimal domain is the domain that contains the main verb with its event variable (Davidson 1980).
+'Why' and 'how'19 are interrogative quantifiers of the semantic type of sentence adverbials.
+Therefore, for a language with head-initial VPs, the smallest phrase they merge with is i.
 Vem ringde och varför?
-Who called and why event variable (Davidson 1980).
-'Why' and 'how' are interrogative quantifiers of the semantic type of sentence adverbials.
-Therefore, for a language with head-initial VPs, the smallest phrase they merge with is the V°-initial VP, as we see in languages such as English or Swedish, since the wh-adverbials need to c-command the main verb as the donor of the event variable.
-Consequently, post-verbal in-situ positions are inadequate for adverbial wh-quantifiers of this semantic type.
-19 Syntactically, the post-verbal position is available for any adverbial but the efficient semantic-construction fails at the structure-semantic interface if a sentence adverbial as a higher-type adverbial is ill-positioned.
-21
+Who called and why Who called why Who called why